Newsletter – January 2018

 More upfront support for Universal Credit

-£220m to be put into Clean Air Fund for areas with highest pollution
+£220m to be put into Clean Air Fund for areas with the highest pollution

 Funding for electric vehicles